Last Updated on July 25, 2023 by Rental Recon

 For those guests that leave unsightly blood or other stains on your sheet or pillowcase, there is hope!
 Get out your hydrogen peroxide.
 It will make those stains disappear rather quickly.
 You can also try Oxy Clean.
 The odor blaster is my personal favorite for getting rid of lingering smells on linens.

 In order to remove those pesky stains, white towels and sheets are highly recommended.
 Your best friends are bleach and hot water.
-In addition, use a commercial strength detergent.
-Check out this article on motel quality detergents.
+In addition, use a commercial-strength detergent.
+Check out this article on motel-quality detergents.

-This product on Amazon is another great commercial detergent option.
+This product is another great detergent option.
 The smell is not too strong, comes in powder form, and has a large 5-gallon pail.
 Make sure to read all of the reviews/ recommendations to make sure it works with your specific washing machine.
 It may not work for high-efficiency machines.